 Whether you want to stay in a tent or enjoy the luxuries of one of their full hook-up RV sites, Town & Country RV Park and Campground will provide you with both a fun and peaceful atmosphere while visiting Minneapolis.

 Phone:507-362-8616 Address: 14842 Sakatah Lake Rd, Waterville, MN 56096

-Kamp Dels is unlike a traditional campground, but still offers visitors the option to camp traditionally.
-Complete with cabin rentals as well as a traditional campground and RV park, campers are free to choose how they will lodge during their stay.
+Kamp Dels is unlike a traditional campground, but still offers visitors the option to camp that way.
+Complete with cabin rentals as well as a campground and RV park, campers are free to choose how they will lodge during their stay.

 Once campers are set up, however, they’ll likely find themselves hitting the attractions immediately.
 Part campground, part water park, Kamp Dels amps up the fun for the entire family.
-Located off of Lake Sakatah, visitors are able to partake in traditional camping activities such as boating.
+Located by Lake Sakatah, visitors are able to partake in traditional camping activities such as boating.

 However, the water park boasts an impressive 23-foot tall water climbing wall, water sports such as water basketball, a water playground, impressive water slides, and much more.
 There are little-to-no chances of anyone getting bored during their stay here thanks to the wide variety of planned sports and activities provided.

 Phone:507-835-3179 Address: 14360 Old Hwy 14, Waseca, MN 56093